 For many schools, Panopto is a primary tool that makes equitable access to educational resources possible.
-Here are five ways you can tap into Panopto’s features to ensure learning is accessible and equitable for all students.
+Here are five ways you can use video to ensure learning is accessible and equitable for all students.

 1. Video captioning and accessibility

 Video captioning is helpful for students who are deaf or hard of hearing, whose primary language is not English, or who are visual learners.
 For students in a noisy environment, captions can also be helpful.
 And for all students, captions can improve comprehension of complex topics and new terminology.

 With Panopto, schools have multiple options for adding captions to videos.
 Machine-generated captions can be produced very quickly and enable inside-video search.
 Human-transcribed captions are at least 98% accurate, so schools can use this type of captioning to meet accessibility standards.
 Users can also upload captions from a third party or manually upload them.
 It’s even possible to include live captions during a live stream or synchronous class session.

 When a video includes captions, Panopto’s interactive video players allow viewers to change the styling and placement of captioning to fit their individual needs.
 Students can set the position, colors, and size of the captions for an optimal playback experience.

 Variable speed playback options allow students to speed up or slow down video playback to better match the video’s pace to their specific needs.
 With Panopto, students can slow down the video to half its original speed (0.5x) or speed it up to twice original speed (2.0x).
 That way, students can learn or review key concepts at their own pace.
 Use of the pause button alone is also extremely helpful.